Lake Louise Hikes: 10 Trails We Recommend as Locals

 Lake Louise Lakeshore Hike Quick Details

-Distance: 4.5 km out and back.
+Distance: 4.5 km out-and-back.

 Elevation Gain: 110 m.